paulinakoz/book-store/Log.md

 ## 9/11/22
 Today I worked on implementing the service layer, which fetches books from the repository layer and converts the book model to book dto, in a test driven way by first writing the tests and then implementing the code.
 I also implemented the controller using TDD, which fetches the book list from the service layer and displays it in the controller(localhost).
+I also added an integration test to test if the application works as intended.

 ## 10/11/22